madhuneupane/watchApp/README.md

 ### 3 - Pull Requests
 If you see there's something available to pull but not sure of what it's, please check the website (as through the app you won't be able to see the changes, only that they exist).

+### 4 - Reverting Changes
+The easiest way for you to revert your changes is to delete your local folder, check the GitHub website, revert your changes by clicking over your past changes and then clone the repo again.